deco3500/newsbias/README.md

 ## 1. Introduction

-*What is your project and what dilemma does it aim to address.
-It should outline a news dilemma and how your project will address it.*

 In March 2016, the Government tabled changes to media ownership rules set out in the Broadcasting Services Act 1992 (Cth).
 The changes proposed to repeal the “2/3 cross media ownership” and “75% reach” rules respectively, citing a need for “traditional” platforms (Commercial Television/Radio, most Newspapers), to have greater flexibility to respond to increased pressure from “new” forms of media (i.e. online) (Foreman & Jordan, 2016).

 Although these changes do not specifically apply to online publications, they reinforce the ever-evolving landscape of media ownership in Australia.
 Data published by the Australian Communications and Media Authority (ACMA) show that 9 individuals hold the majority of media outlets in Australia (ACMA, 2016).
 The selection of senior editorial staff is often closely managed (McKnight, 2012), and accusations of bias are not uncommon given the numerous private interests the owners hold (Hobbs, 2016), (AIM Editorial, 2014).